alxstan22/openshiftflaskapp/README.md

 Minishift launches a single-node OKD cluster inside a virtual machine.
 The OpenShift CLI (Command Line Interface) allows you to use oc commands too. (

 **Install**
-1. Install Minishift via Homebrew:
+1. Install Minishift via Homebrew and update the binary:
-**$brew cask install minishift**
+**$brew cask install minishift

-2. To update the binary:
-**$brew cask install --force minishift**
+$brew cask install --force minishift**

-3. Install OpenShift CLI via Homebrew:
+3. Install OpenShift CLII:
 **$ brew install openshift-cli**

 **Starting Minishift**
 1. Create an instance of Minishift inside VirtualBox:
-$ minishift config set vm-driver virtualbox
+**$ minishift config set vm-driver virtualbox**

-2. To start the minishift VM inside VirtualBox and spin up the OKD OpenShift cluster, run:
+2. Start the minishift VM inside VirtualBox and spin up the OKD OpenShift cluster:
-$ minishift start
+**$ minishift start**

-To stop the cluster when you are done: $ minishift stop
+(To stop the cluster when you are done: **$ minishift stop**)

-In the terminal you should see minishift booting up:

 *Note: If a minishift instance is already present in VirtualBox and you want to start a new one, you must run minishift delete, then run the minishift start again to replace it.
 This is NOT the same as stopping the minishift cluster, this is deleting it.

-Minishift sends its information to VirtalBox and you should see the minishift instance running in VirtualBox.

-Upon a successful minishift launch, the terminal will give you the URL to access the OKD console seen here:

-*Note: Finish Setup before visiting this OKD console URL
+Upon a successful minishift launch, the terminal will give you the URL to access the OKD console.
+Finish Setup before visiting OKD console URL.

 3. On the very first boot of OKD, you should make a username and password to create a workspace.
 This workspace is where you can access and manage your cluster.
 Run the oc login command and follow these steps below: